 The DC Lottery is a revenue-generating agency of the District of Columbia.
 Each year the DC Lottery transfers millions of dollars to the General Fund.

-The OCF prepares fiscal impact statements and certifies the financial impacts of legislation that is to be considered by the DC Council's committees.
+The OCFO prepares fiscal impact statements and certifies the financial impacts of legislation that is to be considered by the DC Council's committees.

 Access a number of financial, credit and economic reports and other information for investment and financial planning.